 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care Riverside County Housing, Homelessness Prevention & Workforce Solutions Department The City's goals of addressing homelessness through rapid re-housing, emergency shelter, Outreach, and HMIS are overlapping goals.
-These services help strengthen the Continuum of Care Strategy.
-Ending Homelessness in Riverside County Riverside County Department of Public Social Services and the Riverside County Executive Office Focuses on prevention, collaboration and coordination, and rapid housing placement.
-City of Riverside of the Riverside Housing First City of Riverside Office of Homeless Solutions Implement the model among permanent supportive housing and rapid Re-housing programs and provides a roadmap for the development of Housing First units.
-General Plan - Housing Element City of Riverside Community & Economic Development Department The housing and demographic data were used to determine needs.
-Some goals proposed in the Housing Element can be funded through the Action Plan.

-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The Analysis of Impediments to Fair Housing Choice City of Riverside Community & Economic Development Department The Analysis of Impediments to Fair Housing program provides a vital range of no-cost fair housing services to eligible clientele throughout the City that is victimized and affected by illegal housing practices.
-The value of this study is that it identifies and analyzes the most significant barriers affecting fair housing choices and outlines specific steps to address and overcome the effects of any impediments which were useful for the development of this Five-Year Con Plan.
-Annual Plan Housing Authority of the County of Riverside (HACR) The Annual Plan is used to express the Public Housing Authority's quantifiable goals and objectives for the 5- Year period.
-The primary mission of the HACR is to provide affordable, decent, safe and sanitary housing opportunities to low and moderate-income families including elderly and disabled persons while supporting programs to foster economic self- sufficiency.
+These services help strengthen the Continuum of Care Strategy Ending Homelessness in Riverside County Riverside County Department of Public Social Services and the Riverside County Executive Office Focuses on prevention, collaboration and coordination, and rapid housing placement City of Riverside of the Riverside Housing First City of Riverside Office of Homeless Solutions Implements the model among permanent supportive housing and rapid Re-housing programs and provides a roadmap for the development of Housing First units General Plan - Housing Element City of Riverside Community & Economic Development Department The housing and demographic data were used to determine needs.
+Some goals proposed in the Housing Element can be funded through the Action Plan The Analysis of Impediments to Fair Housing Choice City of Riverside Community & Economic Development Department The Analysis of Impediments to Fair Housing program provides a vital range of no-cost fair housing services to eligible clientele throughout the City that is victimized and affected by illegal housing practices.
+The value of this study is that it identifies and analyzes the most significant barriers affecting fair housing choices and outlines specific steps to address and overcome the effects of any impediments which were useful for the development of this Five-Year Consolidated Plan Annual Plan Housing Authority of the County of Riverside (HACR) The Annual Plan is used to express the Public Housing Authority's quantifiable goals and objectives for the 5-Year period.
+The primary mission of the HACR is to provide affordable, decent, safe, and sanitary housing opportunities to low and moderate- income families including elderly and disabled persons while supporting programs to foster economic self-sufficiency